Going Places (Herb Alpert and the Tijuana Brass album): In popular culture

-"Tijuana Taxi" was featured in the "On a Clear Day I Can't See My Sister" episode of Fox's animated series The Simpsons, the third episode ("Becoming Mr. Playboy") of the Amazon original series American Playboy: The Hugh Hefner Story and the "Tube Stakes" episode of the comedy series King of Queens (Season 2, Episode 5).
+"Tijuana Taxi" was featured in the "On a Clear Day I Can't See My Sister" episode of Fox's animated series The Simpsons, the third episode ("Becoming Mr. Playboy") of the Amazon original series American Playboy: The Hugh Hefner Story and the "Tube Stakes" episode of the comedy series King of Queens (season 2, episode 5).
 The song was also used in KCET's Kids Club birthday promo on PBS Kids.
-It has also been used as the run-out music for Leyton Orient F C since the 1980s.
+It has also been used as the run-out music for Leyton Orient F.C. since the 1980s.

+In series 2, episode 7 of the popular podcast My Dad Wrote a Porno, while visiting a brothel in Amsterdam's Red Light District, protagonist Belinda Blumenthal, who is accompanied by Russian entrepreneur Grigor Kilanski, is treated to a live performance of "A Walk In The Black Forest" by Parisian strip tease artiste Chantelle.
+Because of this, hosts of the podcast James Cooper, Alice Levine and Jamie Morton encouraged listeners to buy and stream "A Walk In The Black Forest" by Herb Alpert to get it into the charts.
+Because of this promotion, the song peaked at #1 on iTunes Jazz Charts in the UK, US and Norway, and overall reached #79 on the main iTunes Jazz Charts.